Virtual Headache Specialist

 What Are Migraine Abortives?

-This is in contrast to migraine preventive treatments which are a continuous daily treatment.
+This is in contrast to migraine prevention treatments which are a continuous daily treatment.
 Preventive treatments include a daily pill, a monthly/quarterly treatment such as CGRP monoclonal antibodies (Aimovig, Ajovy, Emgality, Vyepti), or neuromodulation devices.
 The goal of migraine preventive treatment is to lessen the frequency and/or severity of migraine attacks.

-The alternatives to triptans have historically been the ergots (ergotamine, DHE) which can be complicated to use, tend to have an excess of side effects for many, and have the same medical contraindications as triptans.
+The alternatives to triptans have historically been an older medicine class called the ergots (ergotamine, DHE) which can be complicated to use, tend to have an excess of side effects for many, and have the same medical contraindications as triptans.
 NSAIDs and over the counter analgesics are also commonly used, although many do not respond to or cannot take them due to other medical conditions.
 Even worse are opiates/opioids and butalbital medications such as fioricet, both of which (as do excess triptans, NSAIDS, OTCs) have a high risk of leading to medication overuse headache (rebound headache).
 For close to 3 decades, these have remained the only limited options of acute/abortive migraine treatment, despite migraine being such a widespread common disorder!
 More recently, neuromodulation devices have also become available as abortive options.

 Thankfully, these limited options have now expanded to 4 new migraine abortive options in adults between 2 new classes which became available commercially in 2020; the gepants and the ditans.
 These medications can be used SAFELY in all of the medical contraindications mentioned above, including cardiovascular disease!
 These new medications for migraine patients are compared with one another, as well as with the triptans in the table below.